evellynsc/challenges/lineup_generator/doc/README.md

 ## Perfomance

 The lineup generator performance was measured in a machine with a Intel Core i5 CPU @ 2.67GHz and 4 GB of memory RAM, using the output of linux command `time`.
-The real time measured is reported in the graphic below for generating 1, 10, 50, 100, 200, 400 and 800.
-Notice that the runtime increase exponentially with the number of lineups.
+The real time measured is reported in the graphic below for generating 1, 10, 50, 100, 200, 400 and 800 lineups.
+Notice that (i) the program takes less than 20 minutes to find 400 different lineups and (ii) the runtime increases exponentially with the number of lineups.

 <img src="performance.png" alt="performance" width="600" height="600">

-It is worth to say that the solver used (CBC) doesn't have a good performance in comparison with other solvers, see the graphic below.
-Probably choose another solver can leverage the performance.
+It is worth it to mentioned that Google or-tools standart solver is CBC, and consequently is the one used here.
+It is possible, however, to use a different solver and probably leverage performance.
+The graphic below shows a performance comparison among several available solvers.

 <img src="http://scip.zib.de/images/2016_06_13.png" alt="invalidate_solution">